imahasanur/eticket-booking/README.md

-#Ticket booking simple react app with firebase authentication
+## Ticket booking react app with firebase authentication

-This project is about ticket booking using firebase authentication system.
+This project is about ticket booking including firebase authentication system.
-Used dynamic and protected routing for selecting destination at last a google map.

 ## Used Technology